Sushanta Borgohain

+Sushanta Borgohain (27 April 1974) is an Indian politician from Assam.
+He is also a bike rider.

+Early life and education

+Borgohain was born in Sivasagar.
+He did his schooling at VKV, Digboi and then passed High School from Tribeni Academy, Tamil Nadu.

+Career

-Sushanta Borgohain is an Indian politician.
-He was elected to the Assam Legislative Assembly from Thowra in the 2021 Assam Legislative Assembly election as a member of the Indian National Congress.
-He previously served from 2011 to 2016.
+Borgohain was elected to the Assam Legislative Assembly from Thowra in Shivsagar district in the 2021 Assam Legislative Assembly election as a member of the Indian National Congress.
+He previously served in the state legislature from 2011 to 2016.
 In June 2021, he resigned from the Indian National Congress due to internal differences in the party.
 He joined Bharatiya Janata Party in presence of Chief Minister of Assam Himanta Biswa Sarma.